Some importers don’t grasp the distinction between quality decisions and business decisions.

 Situation 1: taking a decision based on an inspection report

-Less than 5% of QC reports are failed.
+Less than 5% of QC reports from inspection companies are passed.
 Typically, many points are controlled, and it is the rare case when they are all passed.

 I heard some buyers complain that third-party QC firms do everything they can to avoid taking responsibility.
 As long as their reports are not passed, the theory goes, they don’t risk claims from unsatisfied clients.